 It was there I took a class on “Women, Religion, and Human Rights.”
 I learned that Jewish law actually prioritizes the life of the mother when she’s pregnant, and that abortion is allowed in certain circumstances (particularly if the woman already has a boy and a girl).
 I remember walking home from class one day and calling my mother, eager to discuss this newfound knowledge of my religion and community.
 She responded nonchalantly that her grandmother, my great-grandmother, had gotten an abortion in Vermont in 1926 at age 26.

-My great-grandmother came to the US as a young teenager from the Pale settlement of Russia.
+My great-grandmother came to the US as a young teenager from the Pale of Settlement in Russia.
 She worked in the garment district and got arrested for union organizing despite speaking very little English.
 After she met my great-grandfather, they moved to Bennington, Vermont where they were the only Jewish family in town.
 In 1926 she had two daughters already and very little money.
 Like many women today who get abortions, she felt she couldn’t afford to have another child.
 Her decision was apparently easy and totally in line with her religious beliefs.

 Now, I have no idea how a young Jewish immigrant mother found a doctor to perform an illegal abortion in Vermont in 1926.
 By that point she spoke English but how many people did she know and trust in her community?
 Who did she feel safe going to?
 Years later when she told this story to my mother, she didn’t include the answers to these questions, but she did relay the story without shame or grief.
 It’s unlikely she was able to consult a rabbi because there wasn’t a permanent one in Bennington at the time, but she also hadn’t been raised with the Christian anti-abortion mentality that many were.
 Her Jewishness made this decision easier.